French presidential candidate Macron target of Russian ‘fake news’: party chief

 Ferrand’s comments came against the backdrop of an electoral campaign of smears in which several big names have fallen off the radar, while conservative candidate Fillon went from frontrunner to also-ran due to a scandal involving his family.

-Macron, an independent centrist, surged into the gap to become favorite to win the May 7 second-round against Le Pen, who is anti-EU and supports Russian policy on Ukraine.
+Macron, an independent centrist, surged into the gap to become favourite to win the May 7 second-round against Le Pen, who is anti-EU and supports Russian policy on Ukraine.

 A Feb.
-4 report by the French language version of online Russian news agency Sputnik quoted the pro-Putin center-right French legislator Nicolas Dhuicq as saying Macron was a puppet of U.S. political and financial elites and that revelations about his private life would soon be made public.
+4 report by the French language version of online Russian news agency Sputnik quoted the pro-Putin centre-right French legislator Nicolas Dhuicq as saying Macron was a puppet of U.S. political and financial elites and that revelations about his private life would soon be made public.

 The report appeared to play a part in Macron being forced on Feb.
-7 to kill rumors of an extra-marital gay relationship.
+7 to kill rumours of an extra-marital gay relationship.

 Ferrand told France 2 television that Russia Today and Sputnik, Russian state-controlled media, had spread “fake news” with the aim of swinging public opinion against Macron.
 He said Macron was a target due to his pro-Europe policies.